David Muskhelishvili

 David Levan Muskhelishvili (born October 19, 1928) in Tbilisi, Georgia.
-A member of the Georgian National Academy of Sciences.
+He is a member of the Georgian National Academy of Sciences.

+Education

 An academic of Georgian history, David Muskhelishvili is the nephew of the late Georgian-French political scientist and jurist Michel Mouskhely.
 Educated at Tbilisi State University, earned his degree in History in 1952.
 In 1956 he became a doctoral candidate of Historical Sciences as be begun his work as a junior research worker at Ivane Javakhishvili Institute of History until 1960.

+Career

-Then from 1960 - 1967 David Muskhelishvili became a senior research worker at the same Institute.
+Then, from 1960 - 1967, David Muskhelishvili became a senior research worker at the same Institute.
 Through his rigorous work he was promoted to Head of the Department of History in 1967, all the while working on his Doctorate of Historical Sciences that he earned in 1973.

 From 1972 - 1982 Dr. Muskhelishvili was the senior scientific editor of the Georgian-Soviet encyclopedia.
 In 1988 he became a Corresponding Member of the Academy, and it was in 1993 that Dr. Muskhelishvili became an Academician of the Georgian Academy of Sciences.
 In 1999 Dr. Muskhelishvili became the Director of the Historical Institute at Ivane Javakhishvili Institute, a position he held until 2006.

+Published works

 With over 180 published works, here is the list of his principal scientific publications.